-Two years ago, she told an audience here in Sydney a little about the background of the song.
+A few years ago, she told an audience in Sydney a little about the background of the song.
 This isn’t it.

 “I got to read the script and I thought it was amazing.
 I was heavily pregnant and very emotional by the time I was recording it.
 And a side effect or symptom was my voice got a lot lower.
 So, my larynx dropped.
 That’s why the verse is so very low.
 And these days I do struggle to get down there.”

 With admirable metrosexual tendencies, Craig admitted he was quite emotional hearing Skyfall for the first time.
 “I cried.
 From the opening bars I knew immediately, then the voice kicked in and it was exactly what I’d wanted from the beginning.”
 It’s not a wonder that the theme for the 50th anniversary film (the first billion dollar Bond in fact) was the very first 007 tune to win an Oscar, but after Sam Smith and Billie Elish repeated the trick in 2016 and 2019 something tells me that in the bigger better box office of Bondland the Academy Award will return.

 From Skyfall to Thunderball.
 Hey, that sounds like a book about the weather.